Integrate Microsoft MCAS with Cloudflare Zero Trust

 Using the API to query allowed applications

 If you would like to get a list of all of the MCAS allowed applications, you can use the same API query, but instead of using

 type=allowed.
 This will return a much larger list.

 $ curl -v "https://<MCAS API URL>/api/discovery_block_scripts/?format=120&type=allowed" -H "Authorization: Token <API token>"

-Adding a hostname list in the Zero Trust Dashboard
+Adding a hostname list in Zero Trust